Hopedale, Newfoundland and Labrador

 Hopedale (Inuit language: Agvituk) is a town located in the north of Labrador, the mainland portion of the Canadian province of Newfoundland and Labrador.
 Hopedale is the legislative capital of the Inuit Land Claims Area Nunatsiavut, and where the Nunatsiavut Assembly meets.
-As of the 2021 census it has a population of 596.
+As of the 2021 census, it has a population of 596.

 History

 Hopedale was founded as an Inuit settlement named Agvituk, Inuktitut for "place of the whales".
 In 1782, Moravian missionaries from Germany arrived in the area to convert the population.
-They renamed the settlement Hopedale (Hoffental in German) shortly afterward.
+They renamed the settlement Hopedale (Hoffental in German) shortly afterwards.
 The Hopedale Mission is still standing and is thought to be the oldest wooden-frame building in Canada standing east of Quebec.
 As such, it was named a National Historic Site of Canada.
 It is currently run by the Agvituk Historical Society as a part of a museum on the history of missionaries in the area.

-From 1953 to 1968 a joint Royal Canadian Air Force-United States Air Force's Hopedale Air Station was located on the hills above Hopedale.
+From 1953 to 1968, a joint Royal Canadian Air Force-United States Air Force's Hopedale Air Station was located on the hills above Hopedale.
 Civilian personnel lived in the main part of town.
-Since 1968 the area has remained abandoned other than maintenance of non-military communications towers nearby.
+Since 1968, the area has remained abandoned other than maintenance of non-military communications towers nearby.